Boris-73-TA/Voronoi_Delaunay/README.md

 # Voronoi_Delaunay
-Exploring Voronoi diagrams and Delaunay triangulations
+Exploring Voronoi diagrams, Delaunay triangulations (their dual structures), and other related constructs...